 The optional configuration parameter group auth serves for the purpose of enabling the authentication when WAMP client connects to the router.
-The only authentication method supported by Viinex 3.3, besides anonymous connection, is Cryptosign [28], based on Ed25519 asymmetric encryption algorithm.
+The only authentication method supported by Viinex 3.1, besides anonymous connection, is Cryptosign [29], based on Ed25519 asymmetric encryption algorithm.
 The parameter auth should be a JSON dictionary, with key method set to a string value "cryptosign", key role set to the name of role/user (this can be also called authid in the documentation of Crossbar router), and the key secret should be a string of hexadecimal digits, representing Ed25519 keypair (64 bytes of data, 128 hex digits) or a "seed" to build the keypair (32 bytes of data, that is 64 hex digits), which is equivalent to the private (leading) part of the keypair.

-The optional parameter clusters specifies whether this instance of wamp client should expose the functionality for managing Viinex 3.3 clusters over the RPC interface.
+The optional parameter clusters specifies whether this instance of wamp client should expose the functionality for managing Viinex 3.1 clusters over the RPC interface.
 When omitted, the value of false is used, and the clusters-related part of API is not published.

 Besides these configuration parameters, the object of type wamp may be linked with authentication and authorization provider (authnz).
 When such link is established, the access to API exposed by the instance of wamp object needs to be authorized, and before that the accessing principal needs to be authenticated.
-This happens within exactly the same logic which is described in section 2.3.
+This happens within exactly the same logic which is described in section 2.4.

-When linked with other Viinex 3.3 objects, the WAMP client exposes the API to control them, and, in case if some of these objects emit events, - publishes the events.
+When linked with other Viinex 3.1 objects, the WAMP client exposes the API to control them, and, in case if some of these objects emit events, - publishes the events.

 NB!
-Currently, if the object of type wamp is linked with object of type authnz, - no events are published over WAMP protocol.
+Currently (as per September 2021), if the object of type wamp is linked with object of type authnz, - no events are published over WAMP protocol.
+This is likely to change in the future.